RiccardoImperiale/deliveboo/README.md

 # DeliveBoo
-DeliveBoo is a web app that allows users to order food for home delivery in the city of ***.
+DeliveBoo is a web app that allows users to order food for home delivery.
 Users can search for and order their favorite foods from trusted restaurants, all from the comfort of their home.

 ![Alt Text](./frontend/public/design/boo-4.gif)